dwilbank68/DirectivesExercise/DirectivesExercise.md

 ### 2 - For each new piece of UI you build

-    1. Create a directive and a directive function in index.html. (just like lines 1a, 1b)
+    1. Create a new directive and its directive function in index.html. (just like lines 1a, 1b)

     2. Note that the directive function (1b) calls for a new controller.
 (1d) Write that new controller and its function.
 (2a, 2b).